Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 As explained in \cite[Sec.3]{ST2}, the orientation of $A$ determines the vertex-orientations of the trees representing $\tau_n(\cW)$ up to AS relations, via our above convention (\ref{sec:orientations}).
-The effect of switching the orientation of a component $A_i$ of $A$ is described as follows.
+The effect on $\tau_n(\cW)$ of switching the orientation of an order $0$ surface $A_i$ of $A$ is described as follows.

-Define $s_i\colon\cT_n(\pi,m)\to\cT_n(\pi,m)$ to be the automorphism induced by the map which sends a generator $t$ to $(-1)^{i(t)}t$, where again $i(t)$ denotes the multiplicity of the univalent label $i$ in $t$.
+Define $s_i\colon\cT_n(m)\to\cT_n(m)$ to be the automorphism induced by the map which sends a generator $t$ to $(-1)^{i(t)}t$, where again $i(t)$ denotes the multiplicity of the univalent label $i$ in $t$.
 Then if $\cW'$ is a reorientation of $\cW$ which is compatible with a reversal of orientation of $A_i$, then we have $\tau_n(\cW')=s_i(\tau_n(\cW))$.

-The effect on the intersection invariant of reorienting any number of components of $A$ is described by compositions of the $s_i$ maps.
+The effect on the intersection invariant of reorienting any number of order $0$ surfaces of $A$ is described by compositions of the $s_i$ maps.